soulwing/fluent-jdbc/README.md

 ```

 > **NOTE**:
-> At this time, the lexer used by `SQLTemplate` does not support statements
+> At this time, the parser used in Fluent JDBC does not support statements
 > with block constructs containing multiple valid SQL statements, such as those
 > used in defining stored procedures.
 This will be addressed in a future
 > version.